 SUNY New Paltz has determined that approximately 5,350 students are currently eligible to apply for funding through the CARES Act.

-As of June 2, 2020, no funds have been distributed under Section 18004(a)(1), as the funds have just been made available through SUNY.
+As of June 2, 2020, no funds had been distributed under Section 18004(a)(1), as the funds had just been made available through SUNY.

 Matriculated students enrolled as of March 13, 2020 are eligible to apply.
 Students must also have established eligibility to receive Federal Title IV aid by completing the Free Application for Federal Student Aid (FAFSA) for either the 2019-20 or 2020-21 year.
 A 2020-21 FAFSA can be filed at studentaid.gov if no FAFSA is currently on file.